Steve Rowe

-Steve Rowe (born 19 January 1965) is the founder, bass guitarist, and vocalist of the Australian Christian death metal band Mortification which was considered to be a major pioneer in the genre.
-Prior to forming Mortification he was in a traditional heavy metal styled Christian band known as LightForce.
+Stephen Andrew Rowe (born 19 January 1965) is an Australian musician who is the founder, vocalist and bass guitarist of the Christian death metal band Mortification, which is considered to be a pioneer in the genre.
+Prior to forming Mortification, he was in a traditional heavy metal-styled Christian band known as LightForce.
 He was diagnosed with leukemia in 1997, but made a full recovery.
 He is currently the owner and head of the Rowe Productions record label.
 In 2015, Rowe announced his retirement from Christian music.
 However, his career has continued, while Mortification has been inactive the members' side project, Wonrowe Vision, have remained active.

 Early life

 Steve was first introduced to heavy metal bands like AC/DC and Deep Purple by his older brother Scott when he was just eight years old.
 By the time he reached the age of 15 his favourite bands were Iron Maiden, Motörhead and Judas Priest.
 Because Steve grew up in a Baptist home with strong Christian values he became disappointed that the music he enjoyed appeared to be so focused on themes that cut against his faith.
 In 1980 he began to feel as if he did not fit in with the people he knew at church and started spending his spare time partying with his heavy metal friends.

 In 1983 Steve purchased his first bass guitar and began learning how to play.
 The main influences on his style as he was learning were Lemmy of Motörhead, Joey DeMaio of Manowar, and Steve Harris of Iron Maiden.
 In that same year a youth pastor from the church he used to attend invited him to come back to church and gave Steve a copy of a Resurrection Band album.
 The album changed Steve's views on what Christian music could be like and was a major factor in his decision to return to the church.
 Seeing how much rock music combined with a Christian message had helped him, Steve vowed to form a Christian metal band that would change the world.
 Initially, he formed a band with a few friends back at his church, but it soon became clear that finding people with the same vision and goals would not be an easy task.

 It was while he was attempting to start this band that Steve became unhappy with the Church he was attending, and as a result, he left and joined the Harvest Christian Centre, which had engaged in outreach to groups like metalheads and punks.
 It was here that Steve finally found a home for his Christian metal vision.